hegy1024/EnDist/README.md

 # EnDist

-Code for the paper "Enhancing Graph Neural Network Explainers Using a Distribution Shift Consistency-Guided Graph Generator"
+Code for the paper "Enhancing Graph Neural Network Explainers Using a Distribution Shift Consistency-Guided Generator"

 ## Installation
 Requirments: